AditiN2003/COMS-228/README.md

 # HW 3

 This homework implements the StoutList class extending AbstractSequentialList along with inner classes for iterators.
 The list is a doubly-linked list with dummy nodes for head and tail.
 Each node stores up to a fixed, positive even number of data elements.
 Specific rules govern the addition and removal of elements.

+# HW 4

+The project involves decoding a compressed message archived using a binary-tree-based algorithm.
+The program reads a filename, decodes the message in the file, and prints it out to the console.
+The file format contains encoding scheme lines and the archived message.